Frequently asked questions

 Members are inspected on average once every twelve months by an inspection agency with regard to compliance with the association, due diligence and reporting duties on site at their premises (§51 para.
 1 of the Regulations; see question F.3).

-It is only interrupted if a deferred inspection is granted in accordance with §51 Para.
-3 of the Regulations (see question G.2).
+It is only waived if an active member is granted a deferral of inspection under §51(3) of the Regulations (see question G.2).

-An inspection is never automatically postponed.
-Although an inspection deferral can also be granted ex officio on the basis of risk, it is generally up to the members to request an inspection deferral.
+Although a risk-based audit deferral may also be granted ex officio, it is generally the responsibility of members to apply for an audit deferral.
 SRO PolyReg provides a standardised form for this purpose.
-The following deadlines must be observed in accordance with §51 para.
-4 of the Regulations: For the first inspection deferral, the application must be received by the SRO PolyReg office within 6 months since the last inspection.
-The application for the second deferral can be submitted at the earliest one year after the last inspection, but must then be submitted within 6 months, i.e. 18 months after the last inspection at the latest.
+The following deadlines must be observed in accordance with §51(4) of the Regulations: For the first deferral of the audit, the application must be received by the SRO PolyReg secretariat within six months of the last audit.
+The application for the second deferral may be submitted no earlier than one year after the last audit, but must then be submitted within six months, i.e. no later than 18 months after the last audit.

 A member's inspection agency is commissioned by SRO PolyReg in due time and with a deadline to carry out the AMLA inspection.
 It then contacts the member and arranges an inspection date.
 After the inspection has been completed, the inspection agency draws up a written report for the attention of SRO PolyReg and sends a copy directly to the member.
 The inspection service is then invoiced on the basis of the hourly expenses report to be signed by the member and is to be paid by the member (see question C.7).